willmana/FreakyFinder/README.md

 Styling for the application is done from scratch utilizing sass -css extension without the help of any "ready made" components (e.g. react-bootstrap).
 Application supports browser width all the way from widescreen to around 700px, leaving out mobile device support.

 Backend uses centralized express-jwt -implementation to handle JWT based authentication for API calls.
 JWT token is stored in browsers localStorage.

+## Example life cycle flow for an user (aka. user guide)

+User goes to [freakyfinder.fly.dev](https://freakyfinder.fly.dev/) to open the application.